scionproto/scion/doc/PathPolicy.md

    paths should be returned.
 1. PS stores reply in its DB and filters segments with policy and returns it to sciond.
 1. Sciond builds paths and filters them with policy and return them to the client.

+Note that for the request caching in sciond we need to remember which policies were used in a request.
+For that we use a time & space limited cache.
+It caches a result for a destination and a certain policy up to x seconds.
+But it also starts to drop items once there are more than y requests with different policies.
+To differentiate policies the hash of the serialized policy is used, so two policies with the same effect but different representation will count separately.

 ### API changes